iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ## **TL;DR**

 This project explores whether worsening air quality causally increases emergency department visits for respiratory issues, using a geo experiment framework inspired by marketing attribution methods.
 By analyzing AQI and health data from the Bronx and Queens, and applying Google's Time-Based Regression (TBR) methodology, I attempt to quantify the causal effect of AQI spikes on health outcomes.
-While the model shows a positive point estimate for additional ED visists per 1-point AQI increase, it is not statistically significant.
+While the model shows a positive point estimate for additional ED visits per 1-point AQI increase, it is not statistically significant.
 Going forward, improvements to the model might be made by addressing limitations present in health outcome data.

 ---